giellalt/lang-quc-x-ext-apertium/src-cg3-dependency.cg3.md

 IM For fao

-POS sub-categories
+!!POS sub-categories

-Syntactic tags and sets
+!!Syntactic tags and sets

 !Syntactic tags in input to this file